-All the following courses, as well as additional courses, are available at the NTAC-BVI website: www.ntac.blind.msstate.edu/courses/
+The following courses, as well as additional courses, are available at the NTAC-BLV website: www.ntac.blind.msstate.edu/courses/

 - 1. Basics of Blindness and Low Vision - 2.
 Introduction to Blindness and Low Vision - 3.
-The Low-Down on Low Vision - 4.
-Adjustment and Acceptance of Blindness - 5.
-Anatomy and Physiology of the Eye - 6.
+The Low-Down on Low Vision, An Overview - 4.
+Adjustment and Acceptance of Blindness and Low Vision - 5.
+An Overview of Anatomy and Physiology of the Eye - 6.
 Common Adult Eye Conditions - 7.
-Interpreting Regular and Low Vision Eye Reports - 8.
-An Introduction to Assistive Technology for Individuals with Vision Loss - 9.
-Working with Employers: Why it is Important and What Successful VR Agencies Do - 10.
-Working with Businesses to Improve Employment Outcomes - 11.
-Employer Attitudes toward Persons who are Blind or Visually Impaired - 12.
-Understanding and Overcoming Transportation Barriers - 13.
-Understanding Social Security Work Incentives: It's Easier than you Think
+How to Read an Eye Reports - 8.
+Working with Employers: Why it is Important and What Successful VR Agencies Do - 9.
+Employer Attitudes: VR Professionals' Perspectives and Recommendations - 10.
+Understanding and Overcoming Transportation Barriers - 11.
+Understanding Social Security Work Incentives: It's Easier than you Think - 12.
+An Overview of Assistive Technology for Individuals who are Blind or Have Low Vision

-NRTC Resources
+NRTC RESOURCES